Skip to main content

 Outcome Measures

-A measure, or test, to determine if a treatment or therapeutic has an effect.
-Typically, this assessment is collected before a treatment/therapeutic for baseline results, then re-administered after the intervention to measure for changes due to intervention.
+A measure, or test, to determine if a potential treatment or intervention has an effect.
+Typically, this assessment is collected before a treatment/intervention for baseline results, then re-administered after the treatment/intervention to measure for changes due to intervention.

 Paternal

-Genetic traits or factors inherited from the father’s genetics or allele.
-UBE3A is only expressed from the maternal allele in neurons and the paternal copy is silenced due to the UBE3A-ATS.
+Genetic traits, variants or chromosomes inherited from the father.
+UBE3A is only expressed from the maternal copy in neurons and the paternal copy is silenced due to the UBE3A-ATS.

 Phenotype